cuiIRISA/Prompt-Feedback-Optimizer-ML-BLOG/Draft.md

+## Optimizing Enterprise Chatbots: How Crypto.com Leverages LLM Feedback and Critiques for Enhanced Efficiency

 Modern chatbots in production face increasingly complex challenges.
 Beyond handling basic FAQs, they must now execute meaningful actions, adhere to company policies, implement content filtering, escalate to human operators when needed, and manage follow-up tasks.
 These requirements demand sophisticated systems capable of handling diverse scenarios while maintaining consistency and compliance.

 To address these challenges, a modular subsystem architecture proves invaluable.
 This approach allows for flexible integration of different processing logics, such as intelligent routing between knowledge bases, dynamic prioritization of information sources, and seamless incorporation of business rules and policies.
 Each subsystem can be independently developed and optimized for specific tasks while maintaining overall system coherence.